IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Here, `(#~ 2&|)` is the hook, made of two composite verbs.
 `#~` acts as a filter, with the right-hand argument being the mask and the left-hand argument being the thing to filter.
-`2&|` finds the remainder modulo 2 &mdash; 1 for odd numbers, 0 for evens.
+`2&|` finds the remainder modulo 2&mdash;1 for odd numbers, 0 for evens.

 It is possible to write longer modifier trains, too.
 In my experience they get quite hard to read though.